FishlandicFishy/lexicring/wiki/tvb_fictional_islands.md

 ## 橎博梧島 (Fan Bo Wu Dao)

 [^1646]
 Fan Bo Wu Dao (Chinese: 橎博梧島) is a fictional island.
 It speaks Cantonese and is probably identical to Hong Kong for some reason.
-It has a prevalent kung fu culture, and thus has an award for International Kung Fu Contributors.
+It has a prevalent kung fu culture and has an award for International Kung Fu Contributors.
 Presumably Fan Bo Wu Dao is majority Muslim.

 ## 幸吾島 (Hung Island)

+[^0323]
-[^0323]Hung Island [spelling may not be correct] (Chinese: 幸吾島) is a fictional island.
+Hung Island [spelling may not be correct] (Chinese: 幸吾島) is a fictional island.
 It is also a fictional country.
 Apart from English, it also speaks [its own language](/archival/languages/tvb-fictional-languages.md#hung-island-language).

 ### Geography